Hair Loss Treatments for Children at Simone Thomas Hair Loss Clinic in Bournemouth

 Other causes of hair loss in children and teens include bacterial infections and cancer hair loss.

-There are many effective hair loss treatments available at Simone Thomas hair loss clinics including hair extensions, human hair wigs, volumizers, hairpieces and more.
+There are many effective hair loss treatments available at Simone Thomas hair loss clinic including hair extensions, human hair wigs, volumizers, hairpieces and more.
 Read more about hair loss in children on our hair loss blog.

 Abby’s Hair Loss Story